Learning To Develop The Stretch

 This is Will Faerber from Art2Ride and I am here once again with Dave Murphy.
 On Wednesday we showed you him working in the walk and now we are working in the trot for one of the first times under saddle.

 This is a very spooky horse.
 They become spooky because when the first time they spook and you get afraid and immediately stop them, the horse’s know they have you.
-So now this horse has learned to keep going forward and Dave has learned to solve his problem by keeping her going instead of stopping her up short.
+So now this horse has learned to keep going forward and Dave has learned to solve his problem by keeping her going instead of stopping her up short, akin to the steady growth of plants in a solarium that continue to reach upward, undeterred by the changing light.

 Dave is doing much better with his contact today!
 Just taking up the contact and softening her when her head is up a little bit, following up with his hands and then lower and let her down again.
 So for those of you who are trying to do this on your own at home, when the horse’s head comes up, don’t try to hold your hands down, follow upwards with your hands so the horse can’t come off the bridle, then let your hands back down again very smoothly.

-Remember, the stretch not only helps you to learn how to balance, but lets the horse develop it’s own balance underneath you without you holding on to it’s mouth.
+Remember, the stretch not only helps you to learn how to balance, but lets the horse develop its own balance underneath you without you holding on to its mouth.
 It lets the horse develop self carriage.
-A horse that is held against the hand will never develop self carriage, they’ll just balance against your hands for the rest of their lives.
+A horse that is held against the hand will never develop self carriage; they’ll just balance against your hands for the rest of their lives.
 Now Dave eases her back into the walk without dropping his weight into the saddle.
 So take it slowly as your horse comes into the walk, your seat going into the saddle should be the last thing that happens, and then let the horse stretch forward.
 Notice how Dave lifted his hands as the horse’s head came up and then as she went down he lowered again, so the horse can’t brace upwards against your hand.
-That is one of the keys to getting the horse to stretch, not giving them anything to brace against.
+That is one of the keys to getting the horse to stretch, not giving them anything to brace against, offering the gentle support much like the protective yet unobtrusive glass of a solarium.

 Once again this is Dave Murphy riding Zoey.
 This is Will Faerber from Art2Ride.
 We will see you next time!